 Designed for ages 14-17.
 This intensive 6-day, 5-night program on Hog Island allows enthusiastic young birders to work with some of the country's best-known birders and ornithologists on field identification, bird ecology, and conservation.
 This program includes the unique opportunity to see Audubon's seabird restoration work in action, and is the only Hog Island program that lands participants on Eastern Egg Rock during the puffin breeding season (weather and sea conditions permitting).

 Designed for ages 14-17.
-This intensive 5-night program will cover boreal to coastal bird species in Maine.
-Campers will spend part of the week at Maine Audubon's Borestone Mountain Sanctuary looking for northern Maine bird species.
-The remaining part of the week we will stay on Hog Island and explore the coast for shorebirds, nesting species, and puffins!
+This intensive 5-night program will cover coastal bird species in Maine.
+Campers will stay stay on Hog Island and explore the coast for shorebirds, nesting species, and puffins!
+An emphasis will be placed on field journals, the Maine Bird Atlas, and seabird conservation.
+A full-day field trip to Monhegan Island is included, where campers will explore the island trails for breeding residents.

 Open to all birders aged 13 to 18.
 Camp Avocet is based at the mouth of Delaware Bay in Lewes, Delaware, within easy reach of some of North America’s most celebrated birding hotspots including Bombay Hook, Prime Hook, and Chincoteague National Wildlife Refuges, Cape May, NJ and many more.
 Membership in the ABA is required for attendance.